Max Marzorati: Renault UK Clio Cup

 Marzorati started his car racing career in the 2017 edition of the Renault UK Clio Cup.
-Driving for Team Pyro, the Brit achieved three victories, winning his first ever car race and with 153 points he finished third in the junior class.
+Driving for Team Pyro, he achieved three victories, winning his first ever car race and with 153 points he finished third in the junior class.

 Lower formulae

 In 2018, Marzorati made a switch to the single-seater scene, competing in various Formula Ford events, such as the Formula Ford Festival.
 He spent two years in the category, but would do selected rounds and events.
 In his first year he won the last chance race that got him into the festival final.
-In his second year he had two podiums at the champion of Brands after leading the majority of both races.
+In his second year, he had two podiums at the champion of Brands after leading the majority of both races.
 He then qualified on the front row at the festival in 2019 when contact with another driver dropped him back, he recovered to finish 11th in the final.

 BRDC British Formula 3 Championship

-In 2020, Marzorati progressed to the BRDC British Formula 3 Championship with JHR for two rounds and then moved to CDR for the final two rounds. with a best race finish of eighth in the first race of round three at Donnington.
+In 2020, Marzorati progressed to the BRDC British Formula 3 Championship with JHR Developments for two rounds and then moved to Chris Dittmann Racing (CDR) for the final two rounds. with a best race finish of eighth in the first race of round three at Donnington.

-The following year Marzorati returned to the series, teaming up with Ayrton Simmons at CDR.
+The following year, Marzorati returned to the series, teaming up with Ayrton Simmons at CDR.
 He had a highest place of second (reverse grid) and had a puncture whilst fighting for the lead at the sixth round at Silverstone (reverse grid).
 He again only competed in half the rounds.